COLORADO SPRINGS~ Sept. 30-Oct. 5, or, Oct. 7-12, 2019: Tuition $2,300 (just a couple of spots left)

 Hands-on therapy practitioners, fitness professionals, yoga and pilates teachers: people making regular use of anatomical knowledge through touch and movement.
 I also admit carefully screened engineers, fine artists, sculptors, dancers and body-explorers who desire to enhance their knowledge and commit fully to the process.
 Prior dissection experience is not required.
 NCBTMB and others accredited.

 TO ENROLL: See schedule above for event tuitions.
 Click on Application Packet to begin enrollment process.
 Submit non-refundable, non-transferable deposit: $1,000.
 Balance due 8 weeks before class.
 My course production costs are VERY high!
 So, no refunds made for cancellations within one month of the start date of the course.
 Send no deposit until you are invited and you are certain you can come.
 Submission of deposit is acceptance of these terms.

 Click on the "Application Packet" button and add the Application Packet to your Library to begin your no-obligation enrollment process.

 Gil Hedley, Ph.D. is an approved provider for the NCBTMB and NY State Massage Board, as well as for IASI, the FL Massage Board, the Pilates Method Alliance (PMA), the CA Acupuncture Board, and the CMTBC in Canada!
+My courses also meet the Yoga Alliance Standard.
 We will announce additional approvals from other professions and boards as we achieve them.